Environmental, Social and Governance (ESG)

 This framework embeds ESG risk factors and considerations into investment processes, asset management and reporting, which is reflected in our ESG policy, reviewed annually by the Board of Directors.
 This enables ORIT to measure and track the positive impact its investments have for investors, the environment and society.

 Build and operate a diversified portfolio of renewable energy assets, mitigating the risk of losses through robust governance structures, rigorous due diligence, risk analysis and asset optimisation activities to deliver investment return resilience.

 Consider environmental factors to mitigate risks associated with the construction and operation of assets, enhancing environmental potential where possible.

 Evaluate social considerations to mitigate risks and promote a ‘Just Transition’ to clean energy.

-In addition to a fund-specific ESG Policy, our investment manager, Octopus Renewables, has a number of policies and processes that support our commitment to ESG matters, including an ESG policy, equal opportunities policy, modern slavery policy, whistleblowing policy and conflicts policy.
-Their ESG Committee monitors fund management teams’ adherence to the Group and fund policies.
+In addition to a fund-specific ESG Policy, our investment manager, Octopus Energy Generation, has a number of policies and processes that support our commitment to ESG matters, including an ESG policy, equal opportunities policy, modern slavery policy, whistleblowing policy and conflicts policy.
+The Octopus Group Responsible Investment Committee monitors fund management teams’ adherence to the Group and fund policies.

 Reporting on ESG

 We choose to report our impact through KPIs and in line with the UN Sustainable Development Goals (SDGs).
 The UN SDGs aim to create a better future for all in relation to ending extreme poverty, fighting inequality and injustice, and protecting our planet by 2030.
 These SDGs have become part of the universal language for reporting on the impact of investments.